Pikachu707/keXDR/README.md

 ## Versions

-**v1** is a simplified, stable build.
+（**v1**） is a simplified, stable build.
 Use it to reproduce results over the processed
 datasets: it is frozen, has no moving parts, and its behaviour on the released logs does not change.

-**latest** is the build that runs in production.
+（**latest**） is the build that runs in production.
 It is the one under active development and the one the rest of this document describes.

 Their log formats are not interchangeable.
 Point each version at the data it was built